OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/manage-integration-failures.md

 Once you click the **View Failed Event** option against a failure, a pop-up screen appears.
 This pop-up screen has the following details related to the failed event:

 * **Source Event**: Source Event refers to the event retrieved from the source system.
 It contains a list of key-value pairs for properties of the issue type (e.g., Bug, User Story) or entity, such as AssignedTo, Created Date, eventType.
-Also, some fields that help OpsHub Integration Manager maintain records for the entity, such as InternalId and EventUUId.
+Also, some fields that help <code class="expression">space.vars.SITENAME</code> maintain records for the entity, such as InternalId and EventUUId.

 >**Note**: Here's an example of the pop-up screen for an integration's failed event.
 The details may vary from failure to failure: